 Mike began playing harmonica at the age of 14.
 He was born and raised in Princeton, New Jersey, hometown of the harmonica king, John Popper.
 His style mixes the speed and accuracy of Popper with his own original twists.
-Influences such as Howard Levy and Canada’s Carlos Del Junco have now pulled Mike into the jazz and bluegrass persuasions.
+Influences such as Howard Levy and Carlos Del Junco have now pulled Mike into the jazz and bluegrass persuasions.
 He has played with bass virtuoso Victor Wooten and toured with various bands up and down the East Coast.
-In 2001, he founded the “Groove Trust – Musician’s Collaborative” which drew on some of Boston’s best musical talent from various local acts for improv evenings of music.
-These sessions gained popularity and eventually gave birth to the band Groove Trust.
-Now his phenomenal harmonica playing and creative songwriting help define Birdface’s unique sound.
+In 2001, he founded the “Groove Trust – Musician’s Collaborative” which drew on some of Boston’s best musical talent for improv evenings of music.
+He now serves as one of the driving forces behind Birdface, with lead vocals and harmonica.

 Jamie started playing guitar at the ripe age of 7.
 His training ran the gamut from classical and jazz to funk and rock.
 Jamie’s influences range from Led Zeppelin, Steely Dan, and Phish to freak guitar phenome Frank Zappa.
 Jamie met Mike at Skidmore College where they became close friends.
 That was where Jamie first stepped into the musical limelight with “Steady Bones”, an original Reggae outfit.
 He lays down the funk with tight rhythm work and well composed solos.